All Products

 Related functions

 MAP_CONCAT is a complex type function.
-For more information about the functions that are used to process data of complex data types, such as ARRAY, MAP, STRUCT, and JSON, see Complex type functions.
+For more information about functions for working with ARRAY, MAP, STRUCT, and JSON data types, see Complex type functions.